Freetz/freetz/make/README.md

      - [Hilfe für die Konfiguration](../docs/make/emailrelay.md#hilfe-für-die-konfiguration)

   * **[Empty 0.6.15b (binary only)](../docs/make/empty.md)<a id='empty'></a>**<br>
-    empty is an utility that provides an interface to execute and/or
+    empty is an utility that provides an interface to execute and/or interact with processes under pseudo-terminal sessions (PTYs).
+This tool is definitely useful in programming of shell scripts designed to communicate with interactive programs like telnet, ssh, ftp, etc. In some cases, empty can be the simplest replacement for TCL/expect or other similar programming tools.

   * **[eSpeak 1.48.04 (binary only)](../docs/make/espeak.md)<a id='espeak'></a>**<br>
     eSpeak is a compact open source software speech synthesizer for English and other languages.